trumerfe/HadoFinder/README.md

 * Letting users adjust distance radius of tournaments shown.
 (Done)
 * Allowing users to search for tournaments in other areas.
 (Done)
 * Selecting a tournament in the calendar highlights said event in the map.
 (Done)

+## License
+HadoFinder © 2024 by Eric Trumer is licensed under CC BY 4.0